You are looking for excellent doctors and hospitals in the field of Selective internal radiotherapy (SIRT)

-Selective Internal Radiation Therapy (SIRT) is a form of radiotherapy that treats liver cancer that can not be surgically removed.
-It is used to treat liver carcinoma as well as its metastatic growth.
-In this form of therapy, beta-ray-emitting radionuclides (primarily Yttrium-90) are brought through small balls directly into the carcinogenic liver cells.
-While doing this, the Yttrium-90 radiates nearly one centimetre into the surrounding tissues.
+SIRT, or Selective Internal Radiotherapy, deals with advanced liver cancer tumors that can no longer be surgically removed.
+This treatment is applied to heal liver carcinoma as well as its metastatic growth.
+In this therapy, beta-ray-emitting radionuclides (primarily Yttrium-90) are directly induced by globules into the carcinogenic liver cells.
+This results in a beta radiation of about one centimeter of Yttrium-90 in the surrounding tissue and to a closure of the vessels that maintain the tumor.
 In addition, the small balls, also called microspheres, embolize the arteries that provide nutrients for the cancerous cells.
-So you try to kill the tumor from two sides: on the one hand by radiation and on the other hand by embolization.
-The SIRT does not promise complete healing of the liver, it should be taken rather as a palliative method in combination with chemotherapy.
-In some rare cases, the tumor could be shrunk so much that it could be removed in one operation.
+This healing method attacks the tumor from two sides: on the one hand by radiation and on the other hand by embolization.

-Consideration of SIR therapy depends on many factors:
+Consideration for SIRT therapy depends on many factors:

-- You have primary or secondary liver cancer that can’t be treated by surgery
+- The patient must suffer from primary or secondary liver cancer that can’t be treated by surgically

 - Only the liver is affected, other organs are healthy

-- Your life expectancy should be more than three months
+- The liver patient's life expectancy should be at least three months

-Before starting therapy, it is inevitable to go through blood tests and examinations to determine the individual therapy concept.
-Usually, the patient is hospitalized one to two weeks before the start of therapy.
-Several tests are made to provide an insight into the dose of beta-ray-emitting radionuclides.
-The medical team performs angiography (angiograms can show doctors arteries and veins of an organ).
-At this point in time, the doctor will cut off vessel that is likely to carry radioactive particles into other surrounding organs (such as lungs and gastrointestinal tract).
+Before starting treatment, it is inevitable to have some examinations and blood tests done to ultimately determine the specific therapeutic concept of SIRT.
+The patient is usually hospitalized one to two weeks before starting therapy.
+Medical staff conducts certain tests to provide information about, such as, the dose of beta-ray-emitting radionuclides.
+Among other procedures, the medical team performs angiography (radiography of arteries and veins).
+At at this time, the treating radiologist closes hepatic vessels that are likely to carry radioactive particles into other surrounding tissues and organs (such as lungs and gastrointestinal tract).
 In addition, a pulmonary test is accomplished to give an overview of the blood flow between liver and lungs.

-If the tests are okay, the microspheres (or SIR-Spheres) can be injected one to two weeks later.
+If test results are okay, the doctor injects the microspheres (or SIR-Spheres) one to two weeks later.

-The SIRT is proceeded in a four day stationary stay under local anaesthetic.
-This means the patient is fully conscious during the SIRT.
-After applying the local anaesthetic, the medical team makes a small incision in an artery in the groin.
-A small catheter leads through this artery directly into the liver tissue.
-The SIR-Spheres can now be applied here.
-This intervention can take up to one and a half hours.
-A possible chemotherapy must be stopped during the entire therapy, but can be resumed after completion of the therapy.
+The specialist in radiology performs SIRT as part of a four-day hospital stay under local anesthesia.
+This means the patient is fully conscious during treatment.
+After applying the local anaesthetic, the medical team completes a small incision of an artery in the groin.
+A small catheter leads directly into the liver tissue via this artery.
+Here the SIR-spheres can now be applied.
+The intervention can take up to one and a half hours.
+Any prior implemented chemotherapy must be discontinued during the entire therapy, but my be resumed after completion of the therapy.

 Within these microspheres is the beta-ray-emitting radionuclide Yttrium-90.
-Reaching the place of action, the Yttrium-90 infiltrates and radiates the surrounding tissues in a distance of up to two centimetres.
-Yttrium-90 achieves its maximum effect in the first two weeks after treatment.
+Reaching the place of action, the Yttrium-90 infiltrates and radiates the surrounding tissues up to two centimetres distant.
+Yttrium-90 achieves its greatest effect in the first two weeks after treatment.
 Because the radiation is locally restricted to the liver, it is able to apply a high dose of Yttrium-90 while the other organs mostly remain untouched.

-The SIRT is generally used in combination with a chemotherapy.
-Studies have shown that the combination of SIRT and chemotherapy can shrink the tumor more efficiently than just chemotherapy.
-This combination emphasizes an improved quality of life and increased life expectancy.
-Although the SIRT is not a guarantee for a full healing of the liver, there are some rare cases in which the tumor could be shrunk that much that it could be removed in a surgery later on.
+Medical specialists generally combine SIRT treatment with chemotherapy.
+Studies have shown that this mixture can shrink the tumor more efficiently than just chemotherapy.
+This mix emphasizes an improved quality of life and increased life expectancy.
+Although SIRT cannot guarantee a full cure of the liver, but there are some rare cases where the tumor could be shrunk that much that it could be removed in a later surgery.

-After a successful SIRT, most patients will udergo several tests and examinations in the following days to show whether the microspheres have been applied correctly or not.
-Usually, the patient is monitored by the medical team hours after therapy in order to rule out potential side effects and complications.
+After a successful SIRT therapy, most patients undergo several tests and examinations in the following days to show whether the microspheres have been applied correctly or not.
+Usually, the medical team monitors the patient hours after therapy to rule out potential side effects and complications.

 During the first 24 hours as well as a few weeks after the therapy patients must take some precautions.
 These include: